zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

  * in other venues, Habyrka has said, "yeah, of course people will judge each other", but it's hard to reconcile with his statements here—it seems like he doesn't actually have a coherent theory other than, "I'm the boss"—which Claude independently points out could be a governance model (Alicorn's "modularity"), but the dishonesty is that that's not what's being claimed.
  * His "please don't critique my conduct" thing makes this much worse!!!

+ * then get into Pace's "questions at cost of status", Habryka's strawman ban threat